MicrosoftDocs/memdocs/sccm/core/plan-design/security/plan-for-security.md

 Consult your PKI admins before you decide whether Configuration Manager clients must check the CRL, and then consider keeping this option enabled in Configuration Manager when both of the following conditions are true:

 -   Your PKI infrastructure supports a CRL, and it is published where all Configuration Manager clients can locate it.
-Remember that this might include clients on the Internet if you are using Internet-based client management and clients in untrusted forests.
+Remember that this might include clients on the Internet if you are using Internet-based client management, and clients in untrusted forests.

 -   The requirement to check the CRL for each connection to a site system that's configured to use a PKI certificate is greater than the requirement for faster connections, efficient processing on the client, and the risk of clients failing to connect to servers if they cannot locate the CRL.